 Westminster and Whitehall – The UK is governed from this area.

 The UK is a successful nation.
 Since the Government Offices have been in this area, the UK has had an Empire spanning about one quarter the Earth’s land mass and population.
 It has fought many wars, had both economic booms and busts with a rising level of standard of living and healthcare for the population.
 The main point which has been taken for granted is political stability.
 The political system, for what we think about its flaws, has been working for more than 300 years.
 There must be something right about the system and the buildings in this location.

 Whitehall – the Offices of the Central Government.

-Palace of Westminster – The Legislature with the 2 Houses – House of Parliament and the House of Lords.
+Palace of Westminster (as known as House of Parliament )– The Legislature with the 2 Houses – House of Commons and the House of Lords.

 Whitehall: This area was originally the residence (Palace of Whitehall) of the English Monarchs between 1530 to 1700AD.
 In 1700 AD, a fire destroyed the original buildings and the process of separation of the Government and the Monarchy had started.
 Government Offices are now located in this area.
 They are on either side of the road called “Whitehall” which is named after the area.